 Activity Recording Spreadsheet

-Every time you complete an activity, the idea is to record what the activity was and the time of completion in a notebook, using special shorthands to allow fast data-entry.
+Every time you complete an activity, the idea is to record what the activity was and the time of completion in a spreadsheet, using special shorthands to allow fast data-entry.
 For example you might write something like this:

 which would indicate sleeping (the code s) from 00:00 to 08:00, then getting ready (the code p) until 08:30, then breakfast (the code eb, which stands for "eating - breakfast") until 09:00 and so on.
 Generally I record only activities that take at least 5-10 minutes.

-Then every few days you type this information up into a spreadsheet, which is able to recognise the codes and use them to give you detailed information on how much time, either day by day or overall, has been spent on each activity.
+The spreadsheet is able to recognise the codes and use them to give you detailed information on how much time, either day by day or overall, has been spent on each activity.
 The activities are grouped into categories (for example there is also "eating - lunch" and "eating - dinner" which make it easy to get a broad overview of types of time-usage.
 Also available are graphs, which show how productivity varies from day to day.
 You can view an example spreadsheet that starts with the data above.

 The spreadsheet has five tabs: